-Some consider these Japanese Strats to be far better than even the American made ones.
-As you can probably expect, this caused a lot of debate.
-Today we are going to take a look at Fender Stratocaster Aerodyne , as they are known, and see what makes them different and what makes them better.
+Some consider these Japanese or aerodyne strats to be better than even American made ones.
+As you would probably expect, this has caused a lot of debate among guitar aficionados.
+Today we are going to take a look at the Fender Aerodyne Stratocaster and see how they differ from their more traditional American and Mexican made counterparts.

-First thing that stands out about the Fender Stratocaster Aerodyne is its body.
-The overall shape is standard Stratocaster, however the top is arched.
+The first thing that stands out about the Fender Stratocaster Aerodyne is its body.
+The overall shape is that of a standard Stratocaster, however the face is arched, giving the guitar a nice contoured look.
 This is definitely not something you will find on U.S. or Mexican made Strats.
-Next thing is the binding that appears on the top.
-It’s a white binding that is somewhat wider than you usually find on guitars today.
-These two major differences actually give the standard Strat design a very attractive appearance.
+Also, the body is surrounded by a cream colored binding.
+On some models the fingerboard radius of the aerodyne is slightly more curved (7.25″) than typical strat models (9.5″).
+These differences give the aerodyne strat guitar design a more sleek appearance.

-In general terms, there are two type of Strats out there when it comes to the quality of sound.
-You have U.S. made Stratocasters which are considered to be the best of the best, and then you got Mexican Strats.
-Anything aside from these two is not worth mentioning at all according to hardcore purists.
+There are two main types of Strats out there when it comes to sound quality.
+You have U.S. made Stratocasters, which are considered to be the best of the best, and then you’ve got Mexican Strats.

 What we like

 The unusual body is definitely a breath of fresh air when it comes to Stratocasters.
-This Japanese beast is a real contender on all fields, and should be on your short list if you ever run into one.
+This Japanese beast looks great and is a real contender on all fields, and should be on your shortlist if you ever run into one.